Hunt for the dog that won't come home

 The Campbells even adopted Drogo's sister Goldie as a living reason for the dog to return.

-But although Drogo has been spotted on camera just one or two steps from entering a trap, and even came within 20 metres of Emma in the same field before running away again, he is still at large.
+But although Drogo has been spotted on camera just one or two steps from entering a trap, and even came within 20m (66ft) of Emma in the same field before running away again, he is still at large.

 The Campbells have been helped by expert dog finders Lost and Hound Canine Capture Team who have visited the area and plan to return next weekend with a larger cage trap and more ideas.